MatrixRequirements/matrix-ui-plugin-boilerplate-24/README.md

         },
   ```

+A Control allows you to create UI for a new kind of control associated with a particular kind of field.

 #### Field class
 This settings specify  in which categories it can be used.
 The field class can be one of the following values: